QUICK ANSWER

 When You Need It

 Comprehensive is optional but required by lenders if you finance or lease.
-Consider comp coverage if:
+Consider comp coverage when:

-- You live in an area prone to storms, floods, or hail
+- Living in an area prone to storms, floods, or hail

-- Your area has high theft or vandalism rates
+- Neighborhood has high theft or vandalism rates

-- You park on the street or in an unsecured area
+- Parking on the street or in an unsecured area

 Average Cost

-Comprehensive coverage typically costs $200-$400/year, less expensive than collision because the risk is lower.
+Comprehensive coverage on average costs $200-$400/year, is less expensive than collision due to the risk being lower.

-Uninsured Motorist (UM) and Underinsured Motorist (UIM) coverage protects you if you’re hit by a driver who:
+Uninsured Motorist (UM) and Underinsured Motorist (UIM) coverage protects you if you’re in an accident with a driver who:

 - Has no insurance (uninsured motorist)